Yorkshire Terriers, or Yorkies for short, have been around for about two centuries, with the first recorded appearance having occurred around 1861.

-These include the things that your pooch needs in order to have a great quality of life under your care.
+These include the things that you’ll have to buy throughout your pooch’s life in order to give it a great quality of life under your care.

 The brand you choose may affect food cost as well.
 The more meat it contains, the higher the quality and the price.
-The good news is that at a little over than $10 up to $40, you can buy a decent bag of dry dog food, usually 7 to 10 lbs. pack that can last for about a month.
+The good news is that for between $10 to $40, you can buy a 7 to 10 lb. bag of good quality dry food, which will last for about a month.

-If you got your Yorkie from a reputable dog breeder, chances are, it has completed rounds of vaccination against popular viruses and illnesses, including rabies.
-However, the shots may need to be maintained every 3-5 years depending on the season.
-These initial shots may cost you around $60 for the 5-in-1 (DAP + Parvo) vaccine, depending on the clinic.
+If you got your Yorkie from a reputable dog breeder, chances are that it has completed at least initial rounds of vaccination against popular viruses and illnesses, including rabies.
+However, you may need to finish their puppy vaccination schedule and some vaccines will need to be readministered every 3 to 5 years depending.

 As for spaying or neutering your dog, prepare $200 for the former and as much as $435 for the latter.

 Yorkies do not magically maintain their long mane all by themselves.
-Their hair is just like human hair; it must be brushed and cleaned.
-For this, you may need to give them a bath a week or as frequently as needed (if you bring them outside almost all the time, you need to bathe them more often).
+Their hair is just like human hair; it must be brushed and cleaned to stay healthy and beautiful.

-After bathing, brush their hair gently using a wide-tooth comb.
-Tangles can be a nuisance especially if the Yorkie loves skipping around the house.
-They might end up stuck at furniture or objects lying around.
-You can already buy one at only $10.
+After bathing, brush your Yorkie’s hair gently using a wide-tooth comb.
+Tangles can be a nuisance, especially if the Yorkie loves skipping around the house.
+You can buy a wide-tooth comb for only around $10.

-Yorkies may require only a small amount of exercise.
-Experts say that a 15-minute walk around the apartment or outside is enough for them.
-However, this does not mean that you should scrimp on the non-food supplies such as toys, harness, collars, and food bowls.
+Yorkies typically require only a small amount of exercise.
+Experts say that a 15-minute walk each day is enough for them.
+However, this does not mean that you should skimp on the supplies such as toys, harness, collars, and food bowls.

-Depending on the type of dog toy and the quality, prices may range from $1 to $45.
-The higher the price, the more assured you are that your Yorkie would not choke on them.
+Depending on the quality and type of dog toy, prices may range from $1 to $45.

-Yorkshire terriers are also good walking dogs despite their small appearance.
-However, this same quality they have makes them prone to bullying from older, bigger dogs.
-In this case, buying a secure harness gives you an opportunity to pull them away from a potential bloodshed from dog fights.
-A harness with a good quality can set you back about $13 to $22.
+Yorkshire Terriers are also good walking dogs despite their small stature.
+However, this same quality makes them prone to bullying from bigger dogs.
+In this case, buying a secure harness gives you an opportunity to pull them away from potential altercations with other animals.
+A good quality harness can set you back about $10 to $25.

-In choosing a dog harness, make sure to have one that avoids their throats and does not require being attached to the dog collar.
-Yorkies are prone to collapsed trachea because of their small frame.
+In choosing a dog harness, make sure to have one that avoids placing pressure on the dog’s throat and does not require being attached to the dog collar.
+Yorkies are prone to a collapsed trachea, again because of their small frame.

 Why So Expensive?

 Thinking that shelling out $2,000 for a Yorkie is too much?
-Here are some factors that made the Yorkshire terrier cost like that:
+Here are some factors that contribute to their price:

 As mentioned earlier, the more accomplished the parents, the more expensive the offspring because of their genetics.